Vanilla-OS/Vib/docs/articles/en/github-action.md

 - `runs-on`: The type of machine to run the job on.
 In this case, the job runs on the latest version of Ubuntu; check [here](https://github.com/actions/runner-images?tab=readme-ov-file#available-images) for the available machine types.
 - `steps`: The sequence of tasks to run in the job.
   - `actions/checkout@v4`: A standard action to check out the repository.
-  - `vanilla-os/vib-gh-action@v0.3.3-1`: The Vib GitHub Action to build the image.
-The `with` section specifies the recipe file to use.
+  - `vanilla-os/vib-gh-action@v0.7.0`: The Vib GitHub Action to build the image.
+The `with` section specifies the recipe file and additional plugins to use.
-  - `run`: A standard command to build the Docker image.
-The `--tag` option specifies the name and tag of the image, in this case `ghcr.io/your_org/your_image:main`, you can change it according to your needs.
+  - `run`: Contains a standard command to build the Docker image.
+The `--tag` option specifies the name and tag of the image, in this case, the tag is `ghcr.io/your_org/your_image:main`, you can change it according to your needs.

 ### Using Custom Plugins